 - takes something from the victim’s “person or presence,” and

-- uses force or violence.
+- uses, or threatens to use, force or violence.

 Person or presence.
 Taking something from the victim’s person or presence just means that the victim is there when the robbery occurs.
 So, physically taking an object out of the victim’s hands can constitute robbery.
 The robbery occurs in the victim’s presence if the person who controls the property is nearby when the theft occurs.
-So, a person who steals a wallet out of a woman’s purse hanging on the back of her seat in a restaurant steals from the victim’s presence.
+For example, a person who steals a wallet out of a woman’s purse hanging on the back of her seat in a restaurant steals from the victim’s presence.
 A person who locks a store clerk in the backroom in order to steal from the cash register also takes something from the victim’s presence.
-But, a person who steals a bike from someone’s front porch when no one is home has not stolen from the victim’s person or presence, and therefore has not committed robbery, only theft.
+But, a person who steals a bike from someone’s front porch when no one is home has not stolen from the victim’s person or presence, and therefore has not committed robbery, only theft (and possibly burglary).

 Force or violence.
 Robbery is also distinct from theft because the defendant must use or threaten force or violence.
 Knocking a person down or pulling something out of someone’s hands are both examples of force.
 While state law varies, the following may be considered using force or violence: